 Engaging ways for kids to connect with nature

-In celebration of DOC's Conservation Week, we have put together some fun and engaging ways for kids to connect with nature at home and beyond.
-These activities can be enjoyed not only during Conservation Week, but at any time you want to get out and connect with nature.
+In celebration of DOC's annual Conservation Week, we have put together some fun and engaging ways for kids to connect with nature at home and beyond.
+These activities can be enjoyed not only during Conservation Week, but any time you want to go out and connect with nature.

-Head into your backyard to discover what lives there, explore a new landscape and see what you can find or get creative and enjoy making some of our nature crafts.
+Head into your backyard to discover what lives there, explore a new landscape and see what you can find, or be creative and enjoy making some of our nature crafts.

 1. Make a Nature Journal

 A nature journal is a fun and easy activity for kids to enjoy at home.
-You can easily create one for items you can find around your house.
+You can easily create one with items you can find around your house.

 Once you have created your nature journal, don't forget to head outdoors and fill it up with all the amazing discoveries you come across on your adventures.

 Draw a picture of a special tree at your house or an interesting tree you spot on a walk.